Lumunix/lumunix.github.io/collections/_drafts/poetry.markdown

 ```

-Utlizing the *show* command with the --latest flag we can get an entire list of dependencies with their latest version avalaible.
+Utilizing the *show* command with the --latest flag we can get an entire list of dependencies with their latest version available.

 ```python
 # Show the dependency list with latest versions of each dependency